Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Period ratio statistics

 \epsscale{1.0}

-To address the statistics of first-order resonances, we use the $\zeta_{1}$ variable introduced in Paper I:
+To study the properties of first-order resonances, we compute the $\zeta_{1}$ variable introduced in Paper I:

-which describes how far away from a first-order resonance a pair of planets is.
-This variable has a value 0.0 at values of the period ratio $\pp= (j+1):j$, i.e. first-order resonances.
-Its value reaches $-1$ and $+1$ at the adjacent third-order resonances interior and exterior to the first-order resonance, i.e. at $(3j+2)$:$(3j-1)$ and $(3j+4)$:$(3j+1)$ respectively.
-The region between these third-order resonances is called the neighborhood of a particular first-order resonance.
-In figure \ref{fig:zeta} we plot the histogram of $\zeta_1$, in which all values of $j$ and all planetary pairs contribute.
-As in Paper I, we find that a value between $-0.1$ and $-0.2$ exhibits an excess: planetary pairs prefer to be just wide of first-order resonances with each other.
-We compare the observed $|\zeta_1|$ distribution to a random distribution, which is uniform in the logarithm of period ratios, via a K-S test.
+which describes the distance a pair of planets is from a first-order resonance.
+The variable $\zeta_{1}$ has a value 0.0 when the period ratio is $\pp= (j+1)$:$j$, i.e., first-order resonances and its ``neighborhood'' extends to $-1$ and $+1$ at the adjacent third-order resonances interior and exterior to the first-order resonance, or at $(3j+2)$:$(3j-1)$ and $(3j+4)$:$(3j+1)$, respectively.
+In figure \ref{fig:zeta} we plot the histogram of $\zeta_1$, with all values of $j$ and all planetary pairs contributing.
+As in Paper I, we find an excess of planet pairs with $-0.2 < \zeta_{1} < -0.1$, i.e., \emph{pairs of planets prefer to be just wide of first-order resonances}.

+We compare the observed $|\zeta_1|$ distribution to a random distribution, which is uniform in the logarithm of period ratios, via a Kolmogorov-Smirnov (K-S) test.
 The null hypothesis is that period ratios are smoothly distributed, e.g. that they do not occur more often near ratios of integers (which correspond to dynamical resonances).
-A significant difference in these distributions is detected with p-value $=6.5\times10^{-4}$: the systems do bunch towards the first-order resonance locations.
-In Paper I it was found that a different variable, $\zeta_2$, hinted that second-order resonances might similarly be bunched.
-However, we find with this expanded sample that $|\zeta_2|$ is consistent with a logarithmically-uniform distribution of period ratios, with K-S test p-value = $0.78$.
-Nevertheless, there may certainly be individual systems (e.g., KOI-738 = Kepler-29, \citealt{2012Fabrycky}) which are in a dynamical second-order resonance.
-We describe a more general formalism for the $\zeta$ variable in appendix~\ref{sec:zz}, which gives context to our choice of equation~\ref{eq:zeta1} and will likely be useful in future investigations of the statistics of resonance.
+A significant difference in these distributions is detected with $p$-value $=1.4\times10^{-3}$, which implies that the distribution is peaked within a few percent of the first-order resonances.
+With the addition of the new systems, this number is little-changed from that of Paper I (where it was $1.2\times10^{-3}$).
+In Paper I it was found that a different variable, $\zeta_2$, hinted that second-order resonances might be distributed similarly ($p$-value $0.046$).
+However, we find with this expanded sample that $|\zeta_2|$ is now more consistent with a logarithmically-uniform distribution of period ratios, with K-S test $p$-value = $0.082$.
+Nevertheless, some specific systems (e.g., KOI-738 = Kepler-29, \citealt{2012Fabrycky}) are in or near dynamical second-order resonance.
+We describe a more general formalism for the $\zeta$ variable in appendix~\ref{sec:zz}, which gives context to our choice of equation~(\ref{eq:zeta1}) and may be useful in future investigations of the statistics of resonance.